 The embargo included travel, which made it illegal for any American who wasn’t approved for a travel license from the U.S. government to travel to Cuba.
-In early 2015, President Obama’s administration announced its intentions to restore relations between the U.S. and Cuba.
-A flurry of excitement followed.

 The 12 travel categories for Cuba are:

 - Family visits